chb/smart-docs/reference/app_manifest/index.md

 # Application Modes

-SMART Applications can run in one of three modes:
+SMART Applications can run in one of two modes:

 * The UI Apps mode (`ui`):
   These apps interact with the user in the context of the SMART container.